ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 {NOTE/}
 {CODE OperationStatusFetchMode@ClientApi\Configuration\Conventions.cs /}

-## Changing fields/properties naming convention
+## Change fields/properties Naming Convention

 Different clients may use different casing conventions for entity field names.
 E.g., here are the field naming defaults for clients of a few languages.